junqi-xie/MySQL-Monitor/MySQLMonitor/readme.md

 ## How it works

 The monitor will use the credential you provide to ping the MySQL flexible server.
 When it fails to connect the server, it'll retry if it encounters a TLS error for up to `MAX_TLS_ERROR_RETRY` times.
 If the server is still not responding, it'll begin a forced failover, in the hope to activate the standby.
+If the failover process is accepted, and Azure Communication Service is configured properly, an email alert will be sent to your desired email account.
 Note that the monitor will not begin a new failover process before it connects to the server successfully once.
 Please check your firewall rules, so that the monitor will not mistakenly consider the server as unavailable.

 You can change the running schedule in `function.json`.
 The default value for the running schedule is `*/5 * * * * *`, which means to execute the function every 5 seconds.
 Please refer to [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) for full details if you would like to change the schedule.